HavamalMomenty/suna2/docs/bugs_and_missing_features_workflow_builder.md

+5: Dashboard:
+    Add a way to organize conversations.

+    Feature overview:
+        Each conversation can optionally be moved, organized in a folder corrosponding to a specific property.
+We call this the property conv folder.
+            Feature works by 1.
+Adding a new property, give it a name (required), and a BFE number (optional) and an other (optional) field, with other supplamentary information.

+        Each folder is shown at the top of the left sidebar.
+            1 Conversations outside the property conv folde can be moved to this (drag and drop) 2 All Conversations within the property conv folder have access to the fields described.
+            3 Similarly

+    1. Create a design doc describing how currently conversations are stored and shown in the UI:
+        Create seperate sections for how conversations are implemented in the UI part (frontend) and how its stored in the database / backend.
+        Make sure to gain a proper overview of relevant files!

+    2. Create a new method of organizing conversations:
+        Properties of this organizing

+Already implemented:

 1: No more than 3 workflows are visible at a time.
 Solution: Each new workflow should stack vertically after 3, ie. in each row as currently, there is room for 3 workflows, after having added the 3 workflows new workflows should be added below also in rows of 3, there should be no limitation on this.